dsiebel/make-bootstrap/README.md

 # make-bootstrap

-Basic setup for projects using Makefiles.
+Basic, universal setup for projects using Makefiles.

 ## Prerequisites